-Medical issues left uncontrolled, such as diabetes, along with frequent antibiotic courses, and steroid use, might increase your risk of throwing off your vaginal pH, in addition to creating an environment more susceptible to vaginal yeast infections.
+Medical issues left uncontrolled, such as diabetes, along with frequent antibiotic courses, and steroid use, might increase your risk of a vaginal pH imbalance, in addition to creating an environment more susceptible to vaginal yeast infections.
 Diets high in sugar and alcohol can fuel yeast infections for those who are prone.

-Check in with your healthcare provider if chronic or recurrent yeast or BV and odor, are issues – this could be related to a vaginal pH imbalance.
+Check-in with your healthcare provider if chronic or recurrent yeast or BV and odor are issues for you – this could be related to a vaginal pH imbalance.
 Consider taking a daily oral probiotic with at least 5 billion CFU of the most important strains of lactobacilli aimed at supporting vaginal health.

 Finally, be mindful of lifestyle habits we often take for granted.
-Highly fragrant and heavy chemically laden soaps, detergents, feminine wipes, menstrual products and personal lubricants are often the culprit when it comes to a vaginal pH imbalance.
-If you are sensitive, a hypoallergenic regimen, free of these potentially caustic ingredients, might do the trick to help you better manage and maintain a healthy, balanced vaginal pH.
+Highly fragrant and heavy chemically-laden soaps, detergents, feminine wipes, menstrual products and personal lubricants are often the culprit when it comes to a vaginal pH imbalance.
+If you are sensitive, a hypoallergenic regimen, free of these potentially caustic ingredients, might do the trick to help you better manage and maintain a healthy vaginal pH.